Skip to main content

 Logging

 The SDK uses Microsoft.Extensions.Logging.
-Hook up the provider you prefer:
+Configure the provider you prefer:

 services.AddLogging(builder =>